 Life Together in Christian Community

-to acknowledge the fallen nature of ourselves and of the rest of creation and to respond, in view of the renewal that begins with Christ's redemption, by seeking to bring every thought and act into obedience to Him;
+- to acknowledge the fallen nature of ourselves and of the rest of creation and to respond, in view of the renewal that begins with Christ's redemption, by

-to reclaim the creation for God and to redirect it to the service of God and humankind, receiving the many valuable insights into the structure of reality provided by the good hand of God through thinkers in every age, and seeking to interpret and re-form such insights according to the Scriptures;
+- to reclaim the creation for God and to redirect it to the service of God and humankind, receiving the many valuable insights into the structure of reality provided by the good hand of God through thinkers in every age, and seeking to

-to endeavor to think scripturally about culture so as to glorify God and promote true human advancement.
+- to endeavor to think scripturally about culture so as to glorify God and promote

 As an educational institution, Covenant College specifically seeks to provide educational services from a Reformed perspective to the students who enroll.
 While the traditional undergraduate, on-campus programs remain the primary focus of the College, we recognize that the College has a significant role to fulfill in the education of students in non-traditional categories.

 Students are expected to become active participants in fulfilling the general aims just outlined.
 It is the College's purpose to help these students make significant progress toward maturity in the following areas: